 Just like before, it’s common to hear when people have a terrible experience at a restaurant, and you can usually tell where things went awry.
 While those examples can show other places what not to do, they don’t typically create a picture of what makes a great restaurant experience.

-What is the restaurant experience?
+How to improve customer experience in restaurant?
 It’s a combination of factors that makes your guests feel appreciated, fulfilled, and comfortable.
 Crafting the ideal restaurant experience requires a balanced blend of service, cuisine, and atmosphere.
 It helps to break things down into three factors.

 - Warm and efficient service at every stage is crucial.
 People respond well to friendly, personal, and genuine interactions.